oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

     In this notebook, the **`%md`** (Markdown) paragraphs provide useful information about the paragraphs.
 The **`%md`** Markdown interpreter generates static html from plain Markdown text.
 In this lab, you will review the code in each paragraph one at a time, run that paragraph, and review the results as desired.
 It is a good idea to hide the code of any .md paragraph.

-2. Display the result (output) sections of all paragraphs in the notebook.
+2. By default, when you imported the notebook, the results (output) sections of the .md paragraphs were displayed.
 On the notebook banner, click the **Show Result/Hide Result** icon to show the output sections of the paragraphs where the output section is not shown by default.

     ![The Show/hide the output icon on the notebook toolbar is shown as clicked.](./images/show-result.png " ")